 They made everything in their power to not leave me without my clothes.
 We woke up the next day, we ate and finished our bags in a hurry; my husband went to the laundry place and waited for the girl to appear.
 The driver, who had another couple in the car too, waited for us until the last possible moment.
 We still didn’t manage to take back my clothes.

 So we left in a hurry to make it to the ship, asking the people from the hotel to please pick up our clothes and hold them, while we were making a plan for the retrieval.
 After this, I couldn’t say anything mean about the people from the accommodation: they were so nice and helpful, we couldn’t have made anything without their help at this point.

 We arrived at the departure point in time, but I don’t think we would have if we would have waited for ten more minutes in Ubud.
 The traffic became unbearable once the sun came up and the driver couldn’t have done anything else than he already did.
-A small check-in procedure followed: we registered, we left our big luggage somewhere (hoping they would follow, since no one was taking them right away) and we had the chance to ask ourselves if we may be seasick.
+A small check-in procedure followed: we registered, we left our big luggage somewhere (hoping they would follow, since no one was taking them right away) and we had the chance to ask ourselves if we might be seasick.

 We initially tried to stay out, but after some time we discovered that the morning rush made my husband forget to apply sunscreen, and our cosmetics were in the big bags, of course.
 So, after he got a small, but hurtful sunburn, we decided to go inside.
 The air conditioning was highly used and appreciated there.
 We took a seat and watched a movie for half an hour until my lips were purple due to the low temperature, and I didn’t have any other option than to stay there and handle the iced wind that was brushing my right shoulder.